 We don’t want to see the Internet, the greatest platform for collective action in human history, be turned into a cable box.
 We want to see open standards and open access to this commons endure.

-Access to the Internet has become an essential ability for hundreds and millions of Americans, and billions of people around the world.
+Access to the Internet has become an essential ability for social media company and for hundreds and millions of Americans, and billions of people around the world.
 Other countries or polities, including the European Union, have enacted strong net neutrality rules because they want to make sure that that full access is protected.
 Internet service providers should have clear expectations of what kind of behaviors are allowable — and which are not — and for disclosure and transparency around them.

 Today, it’s too important to simply tear up the FCC’s rules that were formed in the open without there being a set of bills to come in and replace them.